Canon 40D vs Sony NEX-3

 Studio photographers will appreciate that the Canon 40D (unlike the NEX-3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the NEX-3 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the NEX-3 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the NEX-3 was followed by the Sony NEX-3N.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 40D and NEX-3 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Sony NEX-3 Manual.

 So what is the bottom line?
 Is the Canon 40D better than the Sony NEX-3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.